Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/040_ci-cd.en.md

 title = "CI/CD"
 slug = "ci-cd"
 weight = 40
+description = "Learn how to integrate BOMnipotent into your CI/CD pipeline for automated BOM uploads and vulnerability checks using GitHub Actions or scripts."
 +++

 BOMnipotent is built with automation in mind.
 By design, it never prompts for an interactive user input and is thus fully scriptable.